Victoria Police Air Wing: Air Ambulance Victoria Partnership

 The Victoria Police Air Wing had a partnership with Air Ambulance Victoria (AAV) from 1986 to 2017 to provide a 24-hour emergency air ambulance capability utilising one of the Dauphin helicopters.
 This helicopter call sign Air 495 was fitted out for the aeromedical role.
 The partnership covered joint operations and joint use of the aeromedical Dauphin so it could be utilised for police roles when not required for evacuation, as well as providing a replacement Dauphin helicopter while it is receiving maintenance.
 This co-operation was aided by having the two organisations sharing facilities at Essendon Airport.

-In January 2017, Ambulance Victoria entered into service the last of five new AgustaWestland AW139 helicopters with it to be based at Essendon replacing the service provided by the Air Wing Dauphin.
+In January 2017, Ambulance Victoria entered into service the last of five new AgustaWestland AW139 helicopters, to be based at Essendon replacing the service provided by the Air Wing Dauphin.
 The air ambulance Dauphin Air 495 was subsequently reconfigured from its aeromedical configuration to become a dedicated police helicopter.